Máximo Cortés

-Máximo Cortés (born 13 April 1988 in Móstoles, Madrid) is a Spanish former racing driver.
+Máximo Cortés Chávarri (born 13 April 1988 in Móstoles, Madrid) is a Spanish former racing driver.

 Career

 Formula Three

-After a first successful season in the Master Junior Formula, finishing the season as runner-up, Cortés graduated to Spanish Formula Three Championship in 2006 with Spanish team Escuderia TEC-Auto.
-A strong third place in the standings in his rookie year boost him as the favorite for the followed season.
+After a first successful season in the Master Junior Formula, finishing the season as runner-up, Cortés graduated to the Spanish Formula Three Championship in 2006 with Spanish team Escuderia TEC-Auto.
+A strong third place in the standings in his rookie year boosted him as the favourite for the following season.

 Cortés continued with TEC Auto into the 2007 season.
-During the season he took nine podiums, including six race wins, to win the drivers' title ahead of his teammate Marco Barba, winning the title by just four points.
+During the season, he took nine podiums, including six race wins, to win the drivers' title ahead of his teammate Marco Barba, winning the title by just four points.

 World Series by Renault

 In 2008, Cortés signed with Pons Racing in order to participate in the Formula Renault 3.5 Series alongside fellow Spanish Formula Three teammate Marcos Martínez.

-After only seven races in the championship, Máximo was replaced by Aleix Alcaraz due to financial problems; during his short stint in the championship, Cortés finished two times in the points positions, a seven in Spa being his best result.
+After only seven races in the championship, Cortés was replaced by Aleix Alcaraz due to financial problems; during his short stint in the championship, Cortés finished two times in the points positions, a seven in Spa being his best result.